-A much rarer option for people with dry eyes is scleral contact lenses.
+Another option for people with dry eyes is scleral contact lenses.
 These large-diameter rigid gas permeable (GP) lenses vault over the entire corneal surface to help keep the front surface of the eye from drying out.
-Very few eye care practitoners in the Uk fit scleral lenses.

 Brands of scleral contact lenses include Ampleye (Art Optical Contact Lens), Atlantis Scleral (X-Cel Specialty Contacts), iSight Scleral (GP Specialists) and Zenlens (Alden Optical).

 Here's a slightly different approach to contact lenses for dry eyes: Wear contacts only when you are asleep!

 Orthokeratology (or ortho-k) is a contact lens fitting technique where specially designed gas permeable contact lenses are prescribed for overnight wear only.
 While you are asleep, the ortho-k lenses reshape the front surface of your eyes (cornea) and correct nearsightedness and other refractive errors so you can see clearly during the day without glasses or contact lenses.

 By eliminating your need to wear contact lenses during the day, ortho-k may reduce contact lens-related dry eye symptoms.

 Not all contact lens cleaning, disinfecting and storage products — collectively called "contact lens solutions" — work well with all contact lenses.
 In particular, many silicone hydrogel lenses require specific lens care products to optimize their comfort on the eye.

 Your optician probably recommended a specific contact lens care product during your contact lens exam and fitting.
 But if you switched brands later on, or you switched to a "store brand" contact lens solution, you may believe you bought a generic form of the product you were already using, but in reality you could be using a completely different product.
 [Read more about store brands.]